 The land that The Barn at Rock Creek is situated on was once the Dixie Evans Farm owned and operated by the Henry Family.
 It came to belong to the Ward family circa 1970 when Robert G. Ward, father of Mary Ward Padgett, bought the land and continued the tradition of farming soybeans and corn until 2012.

 All of this work merely prepped the land for the 3800 square foot barn to be constructed and every inch of it to be hand painted.
-Once that was done the landscaping around the venue was completed with flower beds scattered around the barn and the 8 foot ceremonial arbor measuring was built by Donald using the wood line of the property as the lush backdrop.
+Once that was done the landscaping around the venue was completed with flower beds scattered around the barn and the ceremonial arbor was built by using the wood line of the property as the lush backdrop.